hanezu/hanezu.github.io/menu/about.md

 ## The blog

-This is a blog of my thoughts on deep learning, blockchain, math, programming, chess, and else.
+This is a blog of my thoughts on deep learning, math, programming, and else.

+I recently started to write some non-technical posts in Chinese, too.

 ## About me